-We encourage members to meet certain CPD thresholds each calendar year and submit online records.
+We encourage members to meet certain CPD thresholds over a 12-month time period and submit online records.

 We certify members for completion of annual CPD obligations, as evidence for third parties.

 We provide guideline materials for further detail and clarification.